aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Layout/layoutcollector/_index.md

 by using the [LayoutCollector.getStartPageIndex()](./getStartPageIndex/#node), [LayoutCollector.getEndPageIndex()](./getEndPageIndex/#node) and [LayoutCollector.getNumPagesSpanned()](./getNumPagesSpanned/#node) methods.
 These methods automatically build page layout model of the document and update fields if required.

-When you no longer need to collect layout information, it is best to set the [LayoutCollector.document](./document/) property to ``None`` to avoid unnecessary collection of more layout mappings.
+When you no longer need to collect layout information, it is best to set the [LayoutCollector.document](./document/) property to ``null`` to avoid unnecessary collection of more layout mappings.